advanced-security/enterprise-security-team/README.md

 ## How to use it

+> [!NOTE]
-You need to be an enterprise administrator to use these scripts!
+> You need to be an Enterprise administrator to use these scripts

 1. Read :point_up: and decide what you want to do.
-1. Create a personal access token ([directions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)) with the `enterprise:admin` scope.
+1. Create a [classic personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `admin:enterprise` and `admin:org` scopes using an Enterprise administrator account.
 1. Clone this repository to a machine that has Python 3 installed.
 1. Install the requirements.